-A matrix organization consists of a functional structure consisting of a number of different disciplines and a project structure consisting of project teams drawn from the disciplines.
-Thus an employee can be a member of a discipline and of a project team and so have two reporting relationships.
-Matrix organizations are project-based.
-Development, design or construction projects will be controlled by project directors or managers or, in the case of a consultancy, assignments will be conducted by project leaders.
-Project managers will have no permanent staff except, possibly, some administrative support.
+Matrix organizations are project based.
+Development, design or construction projects will be controlled by project directors or managers, or, in the case of a consultancy, assignments will be conducted by project leaders.
+Project managers will have no permanent staff except, possibly, some administrative/secretarial support.
 They will draw the members of their project teams from discipline groups, each of which will be headed up by a director or manager who is responsible on a continuing basis for resourcing the group, developing and managing its members and ensuring that they are assigned as fully as possible to project teams.
 These individuals are assigned to a project team and they will be responsible to the team leader for delivering the required results, but they will continue to be accountable generally to the head of their discipline for their overall performance and contribution.
-The most typical form of matrix organization is a large multidiscipline consultancy.